aldonline/x-naming-convention/README.md

 src/x/Array/arrayStartsWith.js
 ```

-* Avoid having generic "util" folders
-* Not all your code will fit in the x folder
+* Avoid having generic "util" folders.
+Most of the times, code that ends up there could be nicely organized by topic in the x folder
-* Some of your code is actually part of your own domain model, or problem.
-That's fine, you'll put it anywhere you want
+* Not all your code will fit in the x folder: Some of your code is actually part of your own domain model, or problem.
+That's fine, you'll put it anywhere you want.
+However, feel free to use the x folder for your own stuff as well.
+For example: `src/x/docs.myapp.com` can hold the code for a website that's part of your project.
-* The "x" folder is for code that is granular, simple, utilitarian, and clearly related to external packages.
-In other words, it is what you would normally store in a "util", "helper" or "etc" folder.

 # Examples